tecnico-sec/Project-2025_1/README.md

 - [SRA2: Integrity 1] Anyone that has access to the note can verify its integrity
 - [SRA3: Integrity 2] It is possible to verify the integrity of the notes throughout their versions.
 #### Security challenge B
 Some NotIST users asked a new feature to allow them to exchange highly sensitive notes.
-These notes can only be opened is a user owns a set of two keys.
+These notes can only be opened if a user owns a set of two keys.
 Moreover, it is assumed that some keys may be lost, as such, if any notes were written using a revoked key then such noes should not be accepted.
 Ensure the following security requirement are met:
 - [SRB1: Confidentiality 1] Each note can only be read using a set of at least two keys: a personal key, and a note key.
 - [SRB2: Confidentiality 2] Implement a multi-level access (0 - public, 1 - private, 2 - confidential, 3 - top-secret).
 Users with higher clearance can read any document up to that level (for example, a user with confidential can read any note that is public, private and confidential but cannot read a top-secret note)